top of page

 About Me

-Ethan Antonio Chaves (b.2003) is an award-winning violinist and composer based in Boston, MA, where he studies at Harvard University and the New England Conservatory of Music through their dual-degree program.
+Ethan Antonio Chaves (b.2003) is an award-winning violinist, violist, and composer based in Boston, MA, where he studies at Harvard University and the New England Conservatory of Music through their dual-degree program.

 Chaves’ music is rooted in melodic lines, resulting in carefully crafted counterpoint and linear harmony with subtle rhythmic interplay in his work.
 He has written for a variety of ensembles, from voice and piano to large orchestra, and has explored non-classical composition in his work for the New York Youth Symphony Jazz Septet: Low Fidelity Replicator.
 His works for orchestra have been performed and recorded by the Juilliard Pre-College Orchestra, New York Youth Symphony, Harvard Pops Orchestra, and the Decoda Ensemble, and have won numerous awards, including Winner of the Harvard Pops Orchestra Composition Competition, Finalist in the National Young Composers Challenge and Honorable Mention in the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition.
 His chamber and solo works have been performed by many acclaimed musicians and ensembles including Triple Helix, Jessica Meyer, Tom Kraines, Kenichiro Aiso and Philip Sheegog.

 He has won and placed finalist in numerous competitions for his chamber works, including the ASCAP Morton Gould Young Composers Awards, Tribeca New Music Festival, and the NextNotes High School Composition Award.
 He enjoys working with the text of great poets such as Antonio Machado and T.S.
 Eliot, whose The Waste Land provided the libretto for Chaves’ chamber cantata, Unreal City (2021), which was nominated for an award to the American Academy of Arts and Letters.
-Recent commissions include an orchestral overture for the Harvard Pops Orchestra, a piece for violin and orchestra for the Mozart Society Orchestra of Harvard University, and a vocal work for Harvard College Opera.
+Recent commissions include a choral work for the Harvard-Radcliffe Collegium Musicum and a piece for solo violoncello “if you forget me–” to be performed at the 2024 Bowdoin International Music Festival.

-Closest to Chaves’ heart are his works for solo violin, which he performs on curated solo recitals throughout the nation along with the works of other composers, old and new.
+Closest to Chaves’ heart are his works for solo violin/viola, which he performs on curated solo recitals throughout the nation along with the works of other composers, old and new.
 His solo violin work, Despair Says, won the New Music on the Bluff ‘22 Festival Award and was performed at Loyola Marymount University in Los Angeles, CA by Kenichiro Aiso (also airing live on radio).
+His work, Shadow Monologue I: “into deep eternity–”, commissioned by Music For Food and premiered by Luther Warren, received a Runner-Up award at the American Viola Society’s Gardner International Composition Competition as well as the Bohemian Club Prize from Harvard University.

 During the summer, Chaves has attended a number of festivals and tours, including the Heifetz Institute, Curtis Summerfest, Holy Cross Chamber Music Festival, Bachfest in Leipzig, Germany, the National Youth Orchestra of the United States of America, Boston University Tanglewood Institute where he received the ASCAP Scholarship for composition, and ICEBERG Institute in Vienna, Austria.
 He has also participated in many masterclasses with artists including Anne Akiko-Meyers, Julia Fischer, and Kirill Troussov for violin, and Nico Muhly, Nina Young, and David Ludwig for composition.

-Chaves is a proud graduate of the Boston Youth Symphony Orchestras, where he served as concertmaster for six years, and Juilliard Pre-College.
-His teachers have included Malcolm Lowe, Li Lin, Naoko Tanaka, and Joel Smirnoff on violin, and Eric Ewazen and John Harbison for composition.
+Chaves’ teachers have included Malcolm Lowe, Li Lin, Naoko Tanaka, and Joel Smirnoff on violin, Nicholas Cords on viola, and Julian Anderson, Eric Ewazen, and John Harbison for composition.
 He currently studies with composer Michael Gandolfi at the New England Conservatory of Music.

 bottom of page